 4. Reporting and Documentation

-Reporting is the final and the most crucial part of the entire process as it analyzes and understands the outcomes of the Red Team assessment.
+Reporting is the final and the most crucial part of the entire red team process as it analyzes and understands the outcomes of the Red Team assessment.
 The report ideally contains a description of the types of cyberattacks conducted and their impact on the system.
 It lists the previously unknown security risks and vulnerabilities discovered during the procedure.

 The report also provides the remedial actions that organizations must take to resolve all the security gaps and loopholes present and the consequences that can take place if no solutions are implemented.